What is May Day and why is it celebrated?

 There are some places, however, in Devon, Cornwall and Scotland, that continue the ancient custom of Beltane – on 1 May, fires are still burnt to cleanse the old and welcome summer and the hope of new life.

 Helen Carr is a medieval historian, television producer and writer.
-Helen runs her own podcast, Hidden Histories, and is currently in the process of writing her debut factual history, The Red Prince: The Life of John of Gaunt, the Duke of Lancaster is due to be published by Oneworld in April 2021.
+Her debut factual history, The Red Prince: The Life of John of Gaunt, the Duke of Lancaster (Oneworld, 2021) is available now.